 Tool Type: Ideation and brainstorming tool

 Jira is a versatile collaboration tool that product managers and teams can leverage for ideation, brainstorming, and more.
-Jira also offers a dedicated product discovery tool for capturing and prioritizing ideas.
+Jira now includes Rovo AI, an AI-powered assistant that helps teams break down big ideas, speed up planning, automate tasks, and identify trends.

 Features